colinligertwood/notebook/chocolate-bundt-cake.md

 **Method**

 1. Heat oven to 350f.
 2. Grease your bundt pan with margarine and dust with sugar.
-If using standard cake tins, grease the pans and cover the bottom with parchment.
 3. Stir together the margarine, coffee, salt, cocoa, and 1/2 cup of the sugar in a small saucepan on low heat until the butter melts and a smooth ganache forms.
 Cool for 10 minutes.
 4. In a mixing bowl, whisk together the baking powder, and flour.
 5. In a stand mixer, cream together the remaining sugar, 1 egg, 1 egg yolk, coconut milk, and vanilla, then add the chocolate mixture and mix thoroughly.
 6. Add the dry ingredients and mix just until combined.
-7. Pour batter into cake pan and bake for 30 minutes, or until a butterknife comes out clean.
+7. Pour batter into pan and bake for 30 minutes, or until a butterknife comes out clean.
 8. Once done, rest cake in the pan for 5 minutes before turning out.